-When your slow cooker has an adorable blue-checkered design like mine does, then it's always out on the counter, ready to cook up all manner of tasty dinners.
-That means using my Crock-Pot to meal-prep or to cook (i.e., dump ingredients, turn on, walk away), even in the sweltering heat of summer.
+News flash: Slow-cookers like chicken with 40 cloves of garlic or pot roast.
+They’re for every season and every weather.
+If your slow cooker has an adorable blue-checkered design like mine does, then you'll get why mine's always out on the counter.
+That means my Crock-Pot is always ready for meal-prepping (i.e. dump ingredients, turn on, walk away), even in the sweltering heat of summer.

 Especially in the sweltering heat of summer.

 Because what's one thing you don't have to do when you're plugging in the good ol' Crock-Pot?
 Turn on the stove.
-Which means my tiny New York City apartment gets to stay cool as a cucumber while I set and forget my meals for the week, leaving me time and space to catch up on my latest Netflix obsession, Dead to Me, or to spend a quiet day at the beach reading or rooftop happy-houring with friends.
+Which means my tiny New York City apartment gets to stay cool as a cucumber while I set and forget my meals for the week, leaving me time and space to catch up on the latest season of Dead to Me on Netflix, or to spend a quiet day at the beach reading or hanging out on my rooftop.

 I can come home to a fully cooked meal—and all I have to do is tuck in.